 Signing into classes

-Sign in sheets will be provided at the entrance to every class and we ask all parents or carers to sign in with their name, baby’s name and contact phone number.
+Sign in sheets may be provided at the entrance to your class and you may be asked to provide your name, child’s name and contact phone number.
 This will assist the class leader with record keeping and allow them to easily see exactly who has attended their classes.

-Often the adult who accompanies a child to class may not be the adult who made the booking or who is listed on the register and we need to keep a record of everyone who has been in each class.
+Sometimes the adult who accompanies a child to class may be different to the adult who made the booking or who is listed on the register.
+As we need to keep a record of everyone who has been in each class we ask that any visitors or adults ensure that they speak to the Class Leader so that their name and contact details can be recorded.

 Washing or sanitising hands before your class